hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 On ARCHER, best performance is always seen when using the minimum number of threads per MPI process.
 Depending on the amount memory available per node, the minimum number of threads that can be used on different node counts varies.
 For example, on ARCHER, a single thread can only be used on 256 nodes and above due to each node only having 64 GB of memory available.
 In contrast, on Peta4-Skylake, a single thread can be used on all node counts as the nodes have 192 GB memory.
 On Cirrus, reducing the thread count per node does not provide any performance improvement.

 The differences in performance between different systems for this benchmark are complex to interpret and require further investigation to pick out the root causes of the differences.
 As for the smalller Al Slab benchmark results above it would seem that the more modern technology in the Peta4-Skylake system leads to the performance improvements over the older technology on ARCHER.
-However, the poor Cirrus results do not tie in with this explanation and it is currently unclear why not.
+However, the poor Cirrus results do not tie in with this explanation and it is currently unclear why not (as the results for other benchmarks are in line with expectations based on technology differences).
 The super-linear scaling on the Peta4-Skylake system is also unexplained at the moment.
 We plan additional profiling to try and understand where these differences come from.

 We are also liaising with other Tier2 sites to see if this large benchmark can be run outwith their usual queue restrictions to provide further data for comparison.